Conveyancing - First time buyer - Moving home - Buying a home

 Step 7: Communicate efficiently with your estate agent

 While your solicitor takes care of legal matters, your estate agent can be vital for communication and keeping progress on track.
 It’s good to talk openly and regularly with your estate agent.
 Ask for updates about the sale or purchase.
+If you have questions or concerns, reach out to them.
+Make sure they have your current contact details.
+Estate agents often know about possible delays before they happen and can help fix them quickly.

 Step 8: Understand insurance requirements before exchange